lut-re-group18/lut-requirements-engineering/README.md

 ---

+## Other Documents and info

+Repository is freezed 23.10.2022 and no longer maintained.
+The project was done in 2022.

-## Technical guides for managing the project
+### Technical guides for managing the project

 - [Test MD to PDF conversion (localy)](test-md-to-pdf.md)
 - [How to generate deliverables from GitHub](docs/generate-appendices.md)

+### How to contribute

+How can I contribute to this project?

+- [Open issues](https://github.com/lut-re-group18/lut-requirements-engineering/issues) to notify of errors in project, propose new features, or other improvements.
+- Fork the project, make changes, and submit a pull request!
+  - *This is the way.*